ganrad/az-aks-ref-arch-4hls/dev-cluster/README.md

-#  Azure Kubernetes Service (AKS) reference architecture for new application *Containerization/modernization* projects
+#  AKS reference architecture for new application *Containerization/modernization* projects
-This repository contains IaaC artifacts for deploying an AKS cluster to jump-start new application modernization projects.
+This repository contains IaaC artifacts for deploying an AKS cluster to quickly jump-start new application modernization projects.

 **Architecture Blueprint**